 Trouble breathing or slow, irregular breathing

-Sudden weakness on one side of your body or sudden trouble speaking
+Sudden weakness on 1 side of your body or sudden trouble speaking

 Heavy bleeding or vomiting blood